Last Updated | September 10, 2021

 In this article, we discuss what the Magento 1 sunset means for you, what options you have moving forward and what you need to re-platform your online store to newer, more robust platforms.

-Magento 1 Sunset: What it Means
+Magento 1 End of Life: What does it Mean?

 The Magento 1 “sunset” basically means that the Magento 1 platform will no longer receive support from Adobe after June 30th 2020.
 The relatively newer Magento 2, released in November 2015 completely overhauls the e-commerce systems used by its predecessor and introduces a full range of new features.
 Unfortunately, these improvements and the lack of security and performance updates after Magento 1 End of Life make Magento 1 obsolete.

 After the Magento 1 End of Life, merchants still operating on the old platform will no longer receive technical support, security patches, new features and performance updates.
 Furthermore, any new Magento users will automatically start on the Magento 2 platform.
-As a result, third party companies such as Folio3 that either provide Magento development services or magento custom extension development and add-ons have shifted focus over to the newer platform.
+As a result, third party companies such as Folio3 that either provide Magento development services or Magento custom extension development and add-ons have shifted focus over to the newer platform.
 Slowly but surely, it will become costlier and riskier for merchants to remain on Magento 1.

 What are the risks associated after Magento 1 sunset date?

 As mentioned in the previous section, the risks involved with continuing to use the old platform goes up exponentially after Magento 1 End of Life.
 Some of the consequences of not migrating to Magento 2 or another applicable platform include:

 - Increased likelihood of data breaches which will impact brand integrity and reputation;